 The Museum's Victorian Goldfields collection includes a range of objects reflecting the methods used for gold mining in the late 1800s.
 For example, ladders, safety hooks and compact picks able to be used in the confines of an underground tunnel.

 Artist of the goldfields

 Samuel Thomas Gill, born in England in 1818, was employed in London as a draftsman and watercolour painter before migrating, with his parents, brother and sister, to South Australia in 1839.
 In Adelaide he opened a studio where he produced portraits and drew pictures of animals and buildings.

-In 'Deep Sinking' Bakery Hill, Ballaarat — 1853, the typical method of deep lead alluvial mining in Ballarat is illustrated, with a miner emptying the contents of a bucket hoisted by a windlass from an underground shaft, and windsails positioned to ventilate the shafts.
+In 'Deep Sinking' Bakery Hill, Ballarat − 1853, the typical method of deep lead alluvial mining in Ballarat is illustrated, with a miner emptying the contents of a bucket hoisted by a windlass from an underground shaft, and windsails positioned to ventilate the shafts.
 The more prosperous shafts had shanties built around them to shelter the workers from the elements.

-Despite its name, this publication was not an atlas, but a three volume illustrated history of settlement in Australasia, published to coincide with the centenary of settlement at Port Jackson.
+Despite its name, this publication was not an atlas, but a three-volume illustrated history of settlement in Australasia, published to coincide with the centenary of settlement at Port Jackson.
 It proved remarkably popular, and its engravings are still used today by researchers, historians and filmmakers to illustrate certain aspects of Australian history.